How we calculate scores

 A question or theme won't have a score associated with it for two possible reasons:

 First, the question could have been set as solely a "comment" question, meaning that responders were prompted for a free text response rather than a scale rating.
 In this case, there is no score to show.
 The same applies if a theme consists only of questions that are comment questions.

 The second reason for this is that there aren't enough responses to a question or theme to show the score.
-Currently, Lattice has set an "anonymity threshold" of 3, meaning that if you are looking at a view of a question or theme that has less than five responders, no score will be shown in order to protect the anonymity of the responders.
+Currently, Lattice has set an "anonymity threshold" of at least 3, meaning that if you are looking at a view of a question or theme with less than five responders, no score will be shown to protect the anonymity of the responders.